Running BoxLang

 BoxLang and the Multiverse!

-Please check out our installation page to make sure you install the right runtime you want to deploy on.
+Please check out our to make sure you install the right runtime you want to deploy on.
 We are assuming you have it installed and boxlang

 and boxlang-miniserver